Blueberry Flax Seed Muffins - My New Fave.

 Gluten-Free Blueberry Flax Muffins RecipeUpdated.
 Original recipe posted April 2013 by Karina Allrich.

-We used frozen organic blueberries in these wonderful, fragrant flax muffins.
-You could also use fresh blueberries- but keep your eye on the baking time (frozen berries make a colder batter).
+We used fresh organic blueberries in these wonderful, fragrant flax muffins.
+You could also use frozen blueberries- but keep your eye on the baking time (frozen berries make a colder batter).
 Use a cake tester to test the center for doneness.

 1 cup almond flour or hazelnut flour